-These condensed interim consolidated financial statements include the accounts of the Company and its subsidiaries.
+These condensed interim consolidated financial statements include the accounts of the Company and its subsidiary as at June 30, 2021.
 Where the Company has the power, either directly or indirectly, to govern the financial and operating policies of another entity or business so as to obtain benefits from its activities, it is classified as a subsidiary.
-The condensed interim consolidated financial statements present the results of the Company and its subsidiaries as if they were a single entity.
-All inter-company transactions and balances between the Company and its subsidiaries, or between individual subsidiaries, are therefore excluded and eliminated in full.
+The consolidated financial statements present the results of the Company and its subsidiary as if they formed a single entity.
+All inter-company transactions and balances between the companies are therefore eliminated in full.